versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcTransport.md

 </div>

 <div markdown="1" class="note">
-* Both `initialAvailableOutgoingBitrate` and `minimumAvailableOutgoingBitrate` are just applied when the consumer endpoint supports REMB or Transport-CC.
+* `initialAvailableOutgoingBitrate` is just applied when the consumer endpoint supports REMB or Transport-CC.
-* If given, `minimumAvailableOutgoingBitrate` must be higher or equal than `initialAvailableOutgoingBitrate`.
 </div>